-According to the IRS, the individual contribution limits for a 401k plan is $18,000 in 2015 with an additional $6,000 of catch-up contributions available to employees who are 50 and older.
-So if you are 50-something and want to give your retirement savings a boost, you could contribute as much as $24,000 a year to an employer’s 401k plan.
+According to the Internal Revenue Service, the individual contribution limits for a 401K plan is $18,000 in 2017 with an additional $6,000 of catch-up contributions available to employees who are 50 and older.
+So if you are 50-something and want to give your retirement savings a boost, you could contribute as much as $24,000 a year to an employer-sponsored 401K plan.

 If you have built up significant retirement savings, you may be able to retire early.
 But if you have some catching up to do, it may be best to work at least until the age when you will receive your full Social Security retirement benefits.

-Consult a financial planner and discuss your retirement savings and expected Social Security benefits and your retirement plans and goals.
+No matter what age you are now or the age at which you plan to retire, use a retirement savings calculator to help you figure out how much money you need in retirement (and how much that means you should be saving now.)
+Consult a financial planner and discuss your retirement savings, expected Social Security benefits and your retirement plans and goals.
 Will you be significantly downsizing and lowering your expenses in retirement?
 Or do you plan to stay in the same house for the next 30 years?
-These are all factors to consider and things to discuss with a financial advisor.
+These are all factors to consider and things to discuss with a financial adviser.

 If you are struggling with high-interest credit card debt, now is the time to pay it down.
 Carrying too much credit card debt can lower your credit score (you can see your credit scores for free on Credit.com and a personalized action plan for improving your scores).
 It also eats away at your retirement savings — every bit of interest you have to pay on credit card debt is money you won’t have when you retire.
 So make paying down debt and keeping it gone an important part of your retirement plan.
 Adjust your budget and build up some emergency savings to minimize your chances of reaching for a credit card when a large unexpected expense occurs.